EOEPCA/deployment-guide/docs/building-blocks/operations.md

 6. **Alertmanager relay**

 Small nginx proxy between Alertmanager and Keep.
-Alertmanager fires plain webhooks with no auth context, but Keep (behind oauth2-proxy) expects those headers on every request.
-The relay injects fake ones so the webhooks are accepted.
+It forwards webhooks directly to the Keep backend, adding the service identity headers when IAM is enabled or an API-key header in unauthenticated mode.

 7. **Alert rules and dashboards**